 For the best long-range routers, we choose the C7000 for cable internet and R7000 for DSL internet because each has performed well for customers and is cheaper than newer iterations.
-While a new model like the Nighthawk R9000 provides more RAM and access to the 60GHz band, you’ll pay more than $300 to get this router.
-The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay for the specs $$$$
+While a new model like the Nighthawk R9000 provides more RAM and access to the 60GHz band, you’ll also pay more for these features.
+The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay more for that range.

 DSL compatible – the R7000 AC1900 Dual-Band Wi-Fi 5 Router

-It’s compatible with DSL internet providers, like CenturyLink and Frontier.
+It’s compatible with DSL internet providers, like CenturyLink and Frontier, and costs a reasonable amount.
 Although large, customer reviews state it’s easy to set up, has a longer signal range than other Wi-Fi routers they’ve tried and works well on other floors.
-Its three antennas help distribute Wi-Fi signals throughout the house, and the angled antennas help signals stay stronger as they travel through walls. $$$
+Its three antennas help distribute Wi-Fi signals throughout the house, and the angled antennas help signals stay stronger as they travel through walls.

 Cable compatible – the Nighthawk Dual-Band C7000 AC1900 Router with DOCSIS modem

 The other version of the Nighthawk AC1900 router works with cable internet connections.
 It is compatible with cable providers such as Xfinity, Spectrum and Cox.
 Reviews of the cable compatible Nighthawk model state amazing reach, a consistent, powerful signal and ease of setup.